bbusemeyer/research_tools/pages/data.md

 - Storing large arrays.
 - Storing raw data, or hard-to-interpret data.
 - Can store meta data along side large arrays (e.g. tags for describing the data).

+`h5dump -n` gives all data sets.
+Also similar is `h5ls`.

+`h5dump -d <data name>` will give the data labeled by 'data name'.

+Compression tools available, even from command line.

+`h5edit` for command-line edits.

+Supports slicing on disk and in RAM.
+Also parallelizable.
+There's an `hdf5p` library.

+We're also looking for lightweight C++ interface (header only) libraries for hdf5.

 ## XML